ZacharyPatten/Towel/README.md

 //     -1D         -2D         -3D         -4D

 // By default, the omnitree will sort items along each axis and use the median algorithm to determine
 // the point of divisions.
 However, you can override the subdivision algorithm.
-For numarical values,
+For numerical values,
 // the mean algorithm can be used (and is much faster than median).
 If you know the data set will be
 // relatively evenly distributed within a sub-space, you can even set the subdivision algorithm to
 // calculate the subdivision from parent spaces rather than looking at the current contents of the